Albinaria species in Crete

 As concerns the species of the candida group from the same region, the result is as follows: A. candida is like A. troglodytes and A. virginea (penis shortened, with penial papilla instead of penial caecum).
 A. amalthea and A. xanthostoma are similar to A. tenuicostata (penis of normal length, with well-developed penial caecum).
 The taxon from Cape Spada, determined as A. tenuicostata subsp.
 (Nordsieck 2017: 13), is more similar to A. xanthostoma and therefore classified with that species.
 The candida group species, which exhibit a more or less complete, i. e. plesiomorphic CA (see part II), are obviously not closely related.

 The three examined species from eastern Crete do not much differ; they all have an epiphallus and penis of normal length, a penial caecum and a more or less biramous penial retractor.
-A. corrugata and A. teres are similar; A, praeclara exhibits a relatively longer vagina and a shorter proximal part of epiphallus.
+A. corrugata and A. teres are similar; A, praeclara exhibits a relatively longer vagina.

 IV.
 Allozyme and DNA analyses